-In the 1950s, middle-class families across the United States moved from the cities to the suburbs, a trend mirrored in the Roanoke Valley.
-New subdivisions of single-family homes developed throughout the area but were particularly prevalent in southwest Roanoke County.
-Low tax rates and a county school system seemingly isolated from the city of Roanoke’s looming racial integration concerns attracted families moving to the area when General Electric opened its new Industrial Controls plant.
-A group of these young families were eager to build a community church, and presbytery responded by purchasing a 2.9-acre rural tract for a church site on Deyerle Road, in what was then part of Roanoke County.
+In the 1950s, a group young families were eager to build a community church, and presbytery responded by purchasing a 2.9-acre rural tract for a church site on Deyerle Road, in what was then part of Roanoke County.
 Presbytery appointed the Reverend Dr. Bernard Bain to organize the new church and gave $40,000 to facilitate its early development.

 The congregation held its first worship service in the auditorium of Cave Spring High School (now Cave Spring Middle School) in February 1957.
 The name “Covenant” was chosen the following month.
 The Presbytery officially chartered the church, with 60 members, in April 1957.
 The Reverend Sam Hope was installed as Covenant’s first pastor within a few weeks.
 In July, the charter member roll was closed at 105 charter members, including many newcomers from the General Electric plant.

-In the absence of any “old money/old guard” influence, the new congregation bent to the task of establishing Covenant, providing lay leadership in a spirit of highly committed engagement.
 Reverend Hope, in his first pastorate, energetically led Covenant in raising funds for the first building.
 Construction began in April 1958, Covenant’s first anniversary; the building, which consisted of classrooms and a fellowship hall that also served as the sanctuary, was dedicated eight months later.
-By 1959, families with children doubled the membership to 200.
-With projections to double again by 1962, plans for expansion were soon undertaken.
-In tandem with the early heavy emphasis on church building needs, the congregation simultaneously made a substantial financial commitment to missions, setting a lofty goal of 33% of annual budgeted income.
-While that figure was never quite attained, the goal of our founding members to strongly support benevolences has remained a Covenant hallmark.
+By 1959, families with children doubled the membership and plans for expansion were soon undertaken.
+The congregation also made a substantial financial commitment to missions, which continues today in the support of missions locally, nationally and internationally by faithful prayer, financial generosity, and hands on involvement. .

 The congregation continued to grow, with The Reverend.
 Dr. George Fitzgerald succeeding Reverend Hope in 1962.
 Four years later, Covenant dedicated a new sanctuary building with fixed pews seating 270, staff offices, and classrooms below.
 The Reverend Jim Van Dyke was installed as the third pastor in 1968, followed by the Reverend John Roark as the fourth pastor in 1975.

-The installation of Covenant’s fifth pastor, the Reverend Jim Riach, in 1979, began a 16-year pastorate that coincided with membership peaking at around 800.
-Construction projects included a church office expansion in 1982, parking lot expansion in 1990, and a 1993 addition to the sanctuary, which provided an enlarged chancel, 100 additional pew seats, an expanded sound system, and music/choir rooms for storage and robing.
+The installation of Covenant’s fifth pastor, the Reverend Jim Riach, in 1979, began a 16-year pastorate that included a church office expansion in 1982, parking lot expansion in 1990, and a 1993 addition to the sanctuary, which provided an enlarged chancel, 100 additional pew seats, an expanded sound system, and music/choir rooms for storage and robing.
 When Reverend Riach resigned, the Reverend Dr. Frank Preston served as interim pastor for a year.

-In 2007, a major building project was completed.
-Significant features included covered air-locked main entry doors; a large foyer hall with open grand stair connection to the lower floor; four large classrooms; large additional restrooms; a library; ADA accessibility improvements, including an elevator; an overbuild roof structure and re-roofing; mechanical HVAC and electrical refurbishment; and a maintenance shop.
+In 2007, a major building project was completed which included a large foyer hall with open grand stair connection to the lower floor, four large classrooms, additional restrooms, a church library, and ADA accessibility improvements, including an elevator.

-The Reverend Dr. Carl Utley served as Interim Pastor from January 2016 through May 2017, leaving to accept a call as Transitional General Presbyter of Presbytery of the Peaks.
-The Reverend Dr. Kyle Allen, called as Pastor/Head of Staff, began service in September 2017.
-Associate Pastor, the Reverend Loren Tate Mitchell, resigned in December 2018.
-Dr. Allen continues as Pastor/Head of Staff.
+The Reverend Dusty Fiedler and the Reverend Dr. Bob Fiedler retired in 2014 and 2015, respectively.
+The Reverend Dr. Carl Utley served as Interim Pastor from January 2016 through May 2017, leaving to accept a call as General Presbyter of Presbytery of the Peaks.
+The Reverend Dr. Kyle Allen was called as Pastor/Head of Staff in September 2017.